Psychotherapist Stella O'Malley on how you can spot signs of bullying in kids

 If you are worried about bullying – wondering whether your child might be a victim of bullying, there are some signs to look out for, says psychotherapist Stella O’Malley.
 We recently caught up with O’Malley, who is also an author of several books on the topic, to get the lowdown on how parents can be more aware and tuned into how to spot signs of bullying.

-"Yes, there are absolutely things you can be on the lookout for, if you suspect something is up with your child," O’Malley explains.
+"Yes, there are absolutely things you can be on the lookout for if you suspect something is up with your child," O’Malley explains.
 "Sometimes, these signs come up rather suddenly, and you might notice them more because your child suddenly changes their behaviour.
 Other times, the signs creep up slowly, just like bullying itself."

 Often, O’Malley explains, it doesn't start with full-on bullying, but will be something that creeps up, starting with remarks, mean comments and maybe exclusion.

-"It can be really damaging phycologically, because things change so little by little, that it could lead a child to start questioning themselves as to whether they are imagining things or if this is really happening."
+"It can be really damaging psychologically, because things change so little by little, that it could lead a child to start questioning themselves as to whether they are imagining things or if this is really happening."

 Other signs to look out for: